flapperleenie/flapperleenie.github.io/prop.md

 ---

 Open resources
 : Simply Secure has a [knowledge base](https://simplysecure.org/knowledge-base/) for building skills in privacy, security, and transparency.
-These practical guides written for busy practitioners range from basics requiring no prior knowledge to technical discussion of the latest developments.

 Open knowledge
 : The [Open Knowledge Foundation](https://okfn.de) develops and implements digital tools to empower citizens.
 Their issues range from open data and civic tech to transparency and digital literacy.